seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O woful time!

 **CAPULET**
-Death, that hath ta’en her hence to make me wail,
+Death, that hath ta'en her hence to make me wail,
 Ties up my tongue, and will not let me speak.

 *Enter FRIAR LAURENCE and PARIS, with Musicians*